SoftDev2425/mtogo-exam-repo/readme.md

 ## Docker

-These are the docker containers on the MTOGO platform.
-As a container orchestrator, we use docker compose.
-Our docker-compose.yml file can be found here [docker-compose.yml]("./docker-compose.yml") using watchtower to update containers automatically when a new image is pushed to the registry (GitHub Container Registry).
-Looks for the latest image and updates the container if a new image is available.
+We currently utilize Docker Compose as the container orchestrator (we will into using Docker Swarm or K8), with configuration details available in the [docker-compose.yml](./docker-compose.yml) file.
+To ensure the containers remain up-to-date, we use Watchtower, which automatically updates containers whenever a new image is pushed to the GitHub Container Registry.
+Watchtower monitors for the latest image versions and seamlessly updates the containers if a new image is available.

-REFORMULATE THIS

-FIX THE STRUCTURE OF THE DOCKER COMPOSE BEFORE INSERTING IMAGE

 <img src="./imgs/docker_containers.png" alt="Docker Containers" width="100%"/>